sarthik126/Speech-Emotion-Recognition/README.md

 Project Description:
   This project is based o machine learning and used for continuous prediction of emotions from the audio extracted from the microphone.
+  Accuracy can be increased using best model created using proper and more audios.